 In my jewelry series, Chinese Cowboy, I reimagine traditional Western accessories featuring designs that are distinctly not Western.
 I created the pieces as a tribute to the pageantry and myth of the American Cowboy and to ancient and contemporary Chinese legends, combining both aesthetically and thematically.
 I am interested in how the jewelry of the Wild West came to be seen as so quintessentially white and monolithic, despite being intertwined with and heavily influenced by non-white cultures.

 The creation of this series was a solidification of a dual identity that I create from old and new canons expanding on my investigation of identity, and interest in storytelling, cultural exchange, and connection.

 Self Portraits, 2020

 At the height of the pandemic, Asian Americans experienced a record spike in recorded hate crimes.
-I became hyperaware of my race at this time and created this series in quarantine as an attempt to satirize and reclaim the ways perception has influenced how I see my body and identity. each image is paired with a snippet of conversations I've had from the ages of 13 to 23.
+I became hyperaware of my race at this time and created this series in quarantine as an attempt to satirize and reclaim the ways perception has influenced how I see and interact with my body, gender, and appearance.
+Each image is paired with a snippet of conversation I've had between the ages of 13 and 23.

 “But where are your parents from?”
 “Texas.”
 “Wait, really?”